 The wonder years: 2009-2018

 This 9-year span was incredible.
-Not only had I become a better storyteller and publishing a lot of books, but I was doing all kinds of experimenting.
+Not only had I become a better storyteller and was publishing a lot of books, but I was also doing all kinds of experimenting.
 Ideas, imagery and energy were flowing out of me.
 It was no coincidence that this was a time where we finally settled down into a home and stayed there for a while.
 There were some rough patches, too, with the passing of many relatives and friends.
 But through it all, I just channeled it all through my creativity.
 The work has always pulled me through.
 Sometimes, it’s even saved my life.

 Onward and Upward: 2019-?

 Things have shifted creatively and I look forward to seeing what the future holds.
-We will be empty nesters in two years and I’m excited about growing my business and simplifying my creative process.
+We’ll be empty nesters in two years and I’m excited about growing my business and simplifying my creative process.
 There will definitely be more books and author visits in my future.
 I am already doing more mentoring and volunteering.
 I would like to write a series of chapter books, try my hand at writing a novel, and produce a short animated film.
-No matter where life takes me, I know for a fact that I will always be waking up before everyone else and jotting down new ideas, exploring different subject matter and producing new work, and as I do, I will post it here.
+No matter where life takes me, I know for a fact that I will always be waking up before everyone else, jotting down new ideas, exploring different subject matter and producing new work, and as I do, I will post it here.
 Thank you for your continued support.